230 total entries across 2 section(s)

 PASSChoosing not to play a word or exchange tiles.

-PASS OUTTo end a game after both players repeatedly pass; under many rulesets, six consecutive zero scores ends the game.
+PASS OUTTo end a game after both players repeatedly pass; under many rule sets, six consecutive scores of zero points ends the game.

 PHONY (PHONEY / FALSE WORD/ NON-GO)An invalid word that remains on the board because it was not challenged.